 - Avoid drinking out of opened drink bottles or cans to prevent being stung inside the mouth.

-- Wash hands after eating or handling sticky or sweet foods outdoors (especially children).
+- Wash hands after eating or handling sticky or sweet foods outdoors (especially children's hands).

 - Keep uneaten foods covered, especially when eating outdoors.